RenanHingel/Umbrella-API-Dashboard/README.md

 I'm developing this project to improve my Python + Flask skills, I am sure this can be improved a LOT if you have Python/Flask skills, feel free to improve upon this source code.

 ## License
-This source code is not currently under any license type, it will be submitted to Cisco DevNet.
+This source code is provided under Cisco Sample Code License, for details see [LICENSE](./license.txt)

 The web template design was provided by DashboardPack (https://dashboardpack.com).
 I did some minor adjustments to adapt their template to what I needed for this project.